76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 Key elements to highlight include:

-For example, if a customer recently purchased a pair of wireless headphones, send them a personalized post-purchase follow-up email right after their purchase.
+For example, if a customer recently purchased a wireless headset with mic for work, send them a personalized post-purchase follow-up email immediately.
 This will enhance their shopping experience and encourage future deals.

 Here is an example of a follow-up email: